litlighilit/litlighilit/README.md

 probably (at least used to do) spending too much time seeking and testing features of languages...

 - I’m currently mainly working on [nimpylib](https://github.com/nimpylib/pylib): Write Python in Nim!
 Compile as C/C++/ObjC or JS 🤣
+- Some of my repos are placed under [orgs](https://api.github.com/users/litlighilit/orgs)

 ## Langs & Work Domain
 While had explored quite a few langs, like